How to use the ΔHR Shape tab and controls

 Step 4: Start with the controls nearest the part of the curve that is wrong

-Do not start changing everything at once.
+Do not change several sections at once.

-• the trough is clearly in the wrong place
+- the trough is clearly misplaced

 Step 5: Use the downhill section only for downhill-specific mismatch